Trace-free characters and abelian knot contact homology I: Proof of Theorem

-The proof of Theorem \ref{defpoly_S0K} heavily relies on the work in \cite{Gonzalez-Montesinos}, which gives a family of polynomials (\cite[p.639]{Gonzalez-Montesinos}) such that their common zeros determine the character variety $X(F)$ of a finitely generated free group $F$.
-We first review their work and then explain the trace-free version, which plays an important role in the proof of Theorem \ref{defpoly_S0K}.
+The proof of Theorem \ref{defpoly_S0K} relies essentially on the work of Gonz\'alez-Acu\~na and Montesinos \cite[p.
+639]{Gonzalez-Montesinos}.
+They introduced a family of polynomials whose common zero locus gives the character variety $X(F)$ of a finitely generated free group $F$.
+For completeness, we briefly recall their construction and then formulate its trace-free analogue, which will play a key role in the proof of Theorem \ref{defpoly_S0K}.